chintanparikh/temp/README.md

 * Run `npm run postinstall` to compile all your assets into `dist/bundle.js`
 * Change the script tag in `dist/index.html` to use `bundle.js` as its source
 * Run `npm start` to start electron

+**TODO**

+* Get album art writing working
+* Create some process to monitor folders for metadata changes
+* Figure out how to connect users together so edits to metadata can be shared
+  * AcoustID?